ospalh/anki-addons/pages/Detailed audio field rules.md

   “Audio”.
 The GoogleTTS downloader will work from the expression and download into the audio field.
 * The readings rule matches the field  “Reading” to the field “Audio”.
-The Japanesepod downloader will work from the reading and download into the audio field, too.
+The JapanesePod downloader will work from the reading and download into the audio field, too.
 * The plain substring rule matches the field “”例文” to the field “例文 Audio”